valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

     * Customize the API

+* Explore logic

+    * what it is

+    * how to declare it

+    * how it runs

-    * Explore logic - what it is, how to declare it, how it runs, and how to debug it
+    * how to debug it

+    * what it means to be declarative (automatic invocation, ordering, optimization)

 * Other Topics - explore on your own (time permitting - 15 min, Total 2 hours)